-The District Industries Center conducts various Training Programs for the beneficiaries.
-Apart from assisting in implementation of Vajpeyi Bankable Scheme, Jyoti Gramodyog Yojana, Prime Minister's Employment Generation Programme (PMEGP) etc., DIC also look after KVIB Schemes implemented in the district.
+The District Industries Center conducts various training programs for beneficiaries.
+Apart from assisting in implementation of Vajpeyi Bankable scheme, Jyoti Gramodyog Yojana, Prime Minister's Employment Generation Programme (PMEGP) etc., DIC also looks after KVIB Schemes implemented in the district.

-The DIC and KVIB are involved in extending assistance to rural/artisans and entrepreneurs.
+The DIC and KVIB are involved in extending assistance to rural / artisans and entrepreneurs.
 Marketing of the manufactured goods is taken care of by the artisans themselves and is therefore a major problem for individual artisans.
+Bank of Baroda has a Rural Self-employment Training Institute in Vadodara city to cater to the training needs of educated unemployed youth of the district, to make them market ready for undertaking employment generating activities.
+GoI, Ministry of Labour has a special institute in Vadodara for Vocational Training for Women.